Jason-zyshen/grand-mes/README.md

 - [ ] Neo4j cli
 - [ ] How edit cypher in vscode
 - [ ] graphql extension config in package.json
+- [ ] Typescript and code generator

 # Bugs and requirements

 - [ ] Craft can not accept one procedrue
 - [ ] Update BOM, craft, order
+- [ ] Control outputs in a complex process
+- [ ] Do not display Delete button when create an item
+- [ ] Move create button into toolbar